-All industries, including the mining industry, are subject to legal claims, with and without merit.
+All industries, including the mining industry, are subject to legal claims.
 Defence and settlement costs can be substantial, even with respect to claims that have no merit.
 Due to the inherent uncertainty of the litigation process, the resolution of any particular legal proceeding could have a material adverse effect on the Group's financial position and results of operations.